 Do you think of yourself as a smart student?

-If you’re like most students, you probably feel as if you take a while to grasp new concepts.
+If you’re like most students, you probably feel that you take some time to grasp new concepts.

 Or that you don’t perform up to expectations because of exam stress.